Legal requirements for companies

 Company directors must also personally comply with obligations under Australian law.
 Find out more about company director obligations for small business.

 If the company conducts business using a business name, you must ensure that the business name is registered and renewed when registration expires (every one or three years).
-ASIC will send the company a business name renewal notice 30 days before the renewal is due.
+We will send the company a business name renewal notice 30 days before the renewal is due.

 Read more on how to update your company details with ASIC.